 How does can an invalid credit card get charged?

-I asked myself, “how can that be if I did not specifically authorize the new card with the new details to be used”?
+You are probably asking yourself “how can that be if I did not specifically authorize the new card with the new details to be used”?

 [Related Link: Have you been a victim of online fraud?]